Photo: Glenda Taylor

 The hose withstood the full force of the water pressure, even when backed over with the car—no leaks and no tears.
 I did experience a spurt out of the fitting when I connected the hose to a spray nozzle (not included), but upon inspection, that was the fault of the rubber washer having fallen out of the nozzle—it wasn’t a hose issue.
 Once I replaced the washer, there were no leaks.

 A nice bonus is the hanging hose holder that allows users to stow the hose on a fence post or even a large hook.

 - Material: Multilayer latex core and polyester sheath

 - Advertised as “sprayer included” but didn’t receive one

-Get the Grace Green garden hose on Amazon or at Walmart.
+Get the Grace Green garden hose on Amazon.

 A decent garden hose doesn’t have to stretch the budget.
 The first thing I noticed about the GrowGreen Expandable Garden Hose was how soft and floppy it was—my first impression was that it might not be strong enough to withstand average outdoor spigot water pressure.
 I need not have worried.
 The hose expanded to 50 feet long when filled with water, and the floppiness was gone.
 I was hesitant to back over this hose with my car, but it survived without damage.